12yuens2/multicast-file-distribution/README.md

 Usage:
 `./client [server_ip] [destination_path] [port]`

-The client will get a file from the server specified by the server_ip and copy it to the directory specified by destination_path.
+The client will get a file from the server specified by the server_ip and copy it to the directory specified by the destination_path.

 ## Notes
-The code in the two files crc32.c and extern.h are taken from http://web.mit.edu/freebsd/head/usr.bin/cksum/
+The code in the two files `crc32.c` and `extern.h` are taken from http://web.mit.edu/freebsd/head/usr.bin/cksum/